itbasis/jvm-wrapper/plugin-intellij/README.md

 * Download JDK archived versions
 * Show the vendor license acceptance dialog before downloading
 * Download not only for MacOS, but also for Linux / Windows
-* Show the progress of the distribution download
-* Install JDK when opening a project